sparrow-acoustics/sparrowpy/README.md

     pip install tqdm

-by default this packages are not installed
+by default these packages are not installed

 Audio file reading/writing is supported through [SoundFile](https://python-soundfile.readthedocs.io), which is based on [libsndfile](http://www.mega-nerd.com/libsndfile/).
 On Windows and OS X, it will be installed automatically.